VAGAScom/deadly_serious/README.md

 end

 # This line will alow you to run
-# it directly from the shell
+# it directly from the shell.
+#
+# Please, note that you fires the pipeline
+# calling "run" not "run_pipeline".
 Pipeline.new.run if __FILE__ == $0
 ```